-The desire to present this article is the collective beliefs, which is empirically supported that the continent of Africa with more of developing and underdeveloped economies, has a single option as the most effective and innovative way to minimize the rate of unemployment escalation and promote an income generation environment, which will stimulate positive socio-economic welfare progression, highly depends on Micro, Small and Medium Scale Enterprise (SMEs) empowerment as private-sector engine and quality government regulation in policy-wise.
+The desire to present this article is the collective beliefs, which is empirically supported that the continent of Africa with more of developing and underdeveloped economies, has a single option as the most effective and innovative way to minimize the rate of unemployment escalation and promote an income generation environment, which will stimulate positive socio-economic welfare progression and that highly depends on Micro, Small and Medium Scale Enterprise (SMEs) empowerment as a private-sector engine guided by quality government regulations in policy-wise.

 The most common criteria used to define SMEs venture are based on the number of employees, total investment, and Sales turnover (Burns & Dewhust, 1996; Bushong 1995; Holmes et.al, 2003).
 The Republic of Ghana’s definition of SMEs is Enterprises engaging employees from 1 up to 99 with the minimum start-up capital of Gh₵100,000 approximately within the range of $16,000-18,000 depending on the Cedi to dollar exchange rate ratio (Ministry of Trade & Industry, 1999).
 The Venture Capital Fund Act, 2004 (act, 680) in Ghana defines the SMEs industry to be made-up of institutions undertaking economic activities whose working capital never exceeds $ 1 million.

-In 2004 when the legislative body in Ghana called National Board for Small Scale Industry undertook a study on the habit of ‘Records Keeping’ of membership, it turns out that, out of over 450 SMEs firms it engaged in Ghana, there was an observation that less than 145 of SME firms approximately 32% were having some kind of business operational records, even with the 145 SME firms, an estimated of 80% has a poor records documentation relying on Cashbook and Sales day book as the business records such that the standard quality of the records to provide sufficient financial information of the business for a reasonable forecast and decision making, becomes disastrous.
+In 2004 when the legislative body in Ghana called National Board for Small Scale Industry undertook a study on the habit of ‘Records Keeping’ of membership, it turns out that, out of over 450 SMEs firms it engaged in Ghana, there was an observation that less than 145 SME firms, approximately 32% were having some kind of business operational records.
+Even with the 145 SME firms, an estimated of 80% has poor records documentation relying on Cashbook and Sales Day Book as the business records such that the standard quality of the records to provide sufficient financial information of the business for a reasonable forecast and decision-making, becomes disastrous.

-This poses a simple question, how was the daily decisions and management of such type of SME firms with no book records or with poor records keeping, handles issues relating to the future growth and impact performance of the business taken into consideration their investment capital and the expected rate of return on investment.
-(Busman, 2007) posit management of any venture needs both financial and non-financial information to make effective decisions in achieving objectives of the organization.
-Finally, a noted sad situation of the SME industry is the recent supervised research paper of students at Cape Coast University, Ghana.
-They reported from their field study that 52% of the SMEs –managed owners have no separate account of their managed business with their personal account, only 48% did have such separate accounts (Mensah et.al, 2020).
+This poses a simple question, how is the daily decisions and management undertaken of such type of SME firms with no book records or poor records keeping, in terms of handling issues relating to the future growth, and impacts performance of the business, taken into consideration their investment capital and the expected rate of return on investment.
+(Busman, 2007) posit, management of any venture needs both financial and non-financial information to make effective decisions in achieving the objectives of the organization.
+Finally, as noted in the sad situation of the SME industry in Ghana, is the recent supervised research paper of students at Cape Coast University, Ghana.
+They reported from their field study that 52% of the SMEs-managed owners have no separate account of their managed business and rely on their personal account, only 48% did have such separate accounts (Mensah et.al, 2020).

 The following are the three general ways that venture financiers understand and analyzed SMEs in a geographical context